espidev/tensorflow-ml-project/README.md

 # tensorflow-ml-project

-## Project Proposal

-### Introduction
+## Introduction

 Recognizing various forms of land use via satellite imaging is an important means of measuring urban spread and human development.
 Using Tensorflow Keras, this project will use satellite images of urban and sub-urban settings to classify land use (e.g. freeway, agriculture, forest, etc.).

 The ultimate goal of this project is to take high-definition satellite images of whole cities and accurately generate statistics on land use.

-### Data
+## Data

-The first part of our dataset comes from the UC Merced Land Use Dataset (http://weegee.vision.ucmerced.edu/datasets/landuse.html) which has 256x256 resolution images manually taken from the USGS National Map Urban Area Imagery collection.
+The first part of our dataset comes from the [UC Merced Land Use Dataset](http://weegee.vision.ucmerced.edu/datasets/landuse.html) which has 256x256 resolution images manually taken from the USGS National Map Urban Area Imagery collection.
 Images come from various sites across the United States.
 Each pixel represents one square foot.
-There are a total of 21 classes, with 100 images per class for a total of 2,100 images.
+There are a total of 21 classes with 100 images per class for a total of 2,100 images.

-Citation: Yi Yang and Shawn Newsam, "Bag-Of-Visual-Words and Spatial Extensions for Land-Use Classification," ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM GIS), 2010.
+Citation: *Yi Yang and Shawn Newsam, "Bag-Of-Visual-Words and Spatial Extensions for Land-Use Classification," ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM GIS), 2010.*

-The second part of our dataset comes from the NWPU-RESISC45 dataset (http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html) which also has 256x256 resolution images created by the Northwestern Polytechnical University (NWPU).
+The second part of our dataset comes from the [NWPU-RESISC45 dataset](http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html) which also has 256x256 resolution images created by the Northwestern Polytechnical University (NWPU).
 Images come from over 100 countries and a variety of regions.
-Within this dataset is 45 different classes, with 700 images per class for a total of 31,500 images.
-From a NWPU-RESISC45 dataset a few classes (e.g. palace, church, cloud, etc.) were omitted for being either irrelevant or too specific.
+Within this dataset is 45 different classes with 700 images per class for a total of 31,500 images.
+From the NWPU-RESISC45 dataset a few classes (e.g. palace, church, cloud, etc.) were omitted for being either irrelevant or too specific.
+Others, such as industrial and commericial, were combined for their similarities.
+Cloud detection was not needed given the high-resolution preprocessed orthoimagery input.

-Citation: G. Cheng, J. Han, X. Lu.
+Citation: *G. Cheng, J. Han, X. Lu.
 Remote Sensing Image Scene Classification: Benchmark and State of the Art.
-Proceedings of the IEEE.
+Proceedings of the IEEE.*

-The third part of our dataset comes from senseFly (https://www.sensefly.com/education/datasets/?dataset=1502).
+The third part of our dataset comes from [senseFly](https://www.sensefly.com/education/datasets/?dataset=1502).
 Only a few hundred images were taken from the agricultural and airport datasets to bolster our image count.

 In the end, there are a total of 26,920 images in our dataset with 34 classes as follows: